DKXLY/Fabridash-resurrected/README.md

 }

 dependencies {
-    modImplementation "maven.modrinth:fabridash:<version>"
+    modImplementation "maven.modrinth:fabridash-resurrected:<version>"
 }
 ```
+Once you've got the mod implemented into you project, you will simply need to call `FabridashResurrected.dash(Entity entity, float power, boolean reversed);`
+The `entity` is the entity that will perform the dash, the `power` is how far it will go and the `reversed` on **true** will make the entity go **backwards** instead of forwards.
+And that's it.

 You could even extract the API module and use it as is, but remember to register the client reciver!

-## License
+## 📜 License

-This mod is available under the MIT license.
+This mod is available under the MIT license, however, it would be greatly appreciated to credit me (DKXLY) and EmaFire003, if you want to use it somewhere.